Karan-3108/raptor/README.md

 ⚪️ **Community pool tax**: 5% of block rewards

-✅ Circulating supply at genesis 64.903.243 $JUNO (64.9 Million)
+✅ Circulating supply at genesis 64.903.243 $RAPTOR (64.9 Million)

-✅ Max supply (After year 12): 185.562.268 JUNO (185.5 Million)
+✅ Max supply (After year 12): 185.562.268 RAPTOR (185.5 Million)

 **Supply Breakdown**

-⚪️ Stakedrop: 30.663.193 $JUNO
+⚪️ Stakedrop: 30.663.193 $RAPTOR

-⚪️ Community Pool: 20.000.000 $JUNO
+⚪️ Community Pool: 20.000.000 $RAPTOR

-⚪️ Development Reserve (Multi-sig): 11.866.708 $JUNO
+⚪️ Development Reserve (Multi-sig): 11.866.708 $RAPTOR

-⚪️ Smart Contract Challenges: 2.373.341 $JUNO
+⚪️ Smart Contract Challenges: 2.373.341 $RAPTOR

 **Genesis Distribution**

-A 1:1 stakedrop is allocated to $ATOM stakers, giving the $JUNO genesis supply to staked $ATOM balances that had their assets bonded at the time of the Stargate snapshot on Feb.
+A 1:1 stakedrop is allocated to $ATOM stakers, giving the $RAPTOR genesis supply to staked $ATOM balances that had their assets bonded at the time of the Stargate snapshot on Feb.
 18th 6:00 PM UTC.
-Addresses that qualify are included in the JUNO genesis block at launch.
+Addresses that qualify are included in the RAPTOR genesis block at launch.
 All exchange validators & their delegators are excluded from the genesis allocation.
 Additionally any unbonded ATOM at the time of the snapshot is excluded.
 A whale cap was voted in by the community, effectively hard-capping $ATOM accounts at 50 thousand $ATOM in order to ensure a less top heavy allocation.
 Approx 10% of the supply difference is allocated to the development reserve (multi-sig) address for the funding of core-development efforts.
 The remaining 90% of the excess supply to be allocated in the following ways (20 million $Juno community pool, Smart contract competition 2.373.341,66 million to be managed/distributed by the multi-sig committee.
 The remaining difference will not be included in the genesis file ie. burned)